vitessio/website/content/en/docs/22.0/user-guides/schema-changes/managed-online-schema-changes.md

 ## Auto retry after failure

-Neither `gh-ost` and `pt-osc` are able to resume from point of failure, or after a failover.
-However, Vitess management can issue an automated retry (starting the migration afresh).
+Vitess management can issue an automated retry (starting the migration afresh).

 - which `vttablet` initiated the migration
 - how many times a migration has been retried